zbaker94/react-vite-ts-starter/README.md

 - `npm run build` to build
 - `npm test` to run tests

+### Theming
+Feel free to theme however you wish.
+I highly reccomend using [Shadcn UI Theme Generator](https://zippystarter.com/tools/shadcn-ui-theme-generator) as a base.

+### Icons
+I have included `@radix-ui/react-icons` and `lucide-react` as they are reccomended and used by ShadCn.

 ###### The default README contents are below for reference:

 # React + TypeScript + Vite